kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Think Long-Term

-**Trish's strategic perspective**: *"The most meaningful contributions are those that create lasting value for the community.
-Think about how your work will help others in the future."*
+**Trish's strategic perspective**: *"The most meaningful contributions are those that create lasting value for the community!
+Think about how your work will help others in the future.
+Let's build something absolutely amazing!"*

 - **Build sustainable systems** that can grow over time
 - **Create reusable resources** that others can build upon